What is Keratoconus?

 The lens positions directly over the cone and do not slide on the cornea.

-Special Scleral lenses and hybrid lenses (ClearKone), combine the benefit of a highly oxygen-permeable rigid center with a soft peripheral "skirt."
+Special Scleral lenses and hybrid lenses (ClearKone) combine the benefit of a highly oxygen-permeable rigid center with a soft peripheral "skirt."
 ClearKone was designed specifically for Keratoconus and vaults above the eye's cone shape for increased comfort.
 The center part provides the crisp optics of a GP lens and outer soft skirt offers the benefit of the comfort one would typically get with a soft contact lens.
 They are available in a wide variety of parameters customized to provide a fit that conforms well to the irregular shape of a keratoconic eye.

-Scleral and semi-scleral lenses are larger diameter lenses (about the size of a normal soft contact lens) made in gas permeable (GP) materials and are designed to rest on the white part of the eye (sclera).
+Scleral and semi-scleral lenses is larger diameter lenses (about the size of a normal soft contact lens) made in gas permeable (GP) materials and are designed to rest on the white part of the eye (sclera).
 Scleral lenses cover a larger portion of the sclera, whereas semi-scleral lenses cover a smaller area.
 They vault over the irregularly shaped cornea and they feel more comfortable than prior designs.
 The Boston Scleral Lens Prosthetic Device (BSLPD) is a scleral lens that has been given a proprietary name.

 Custom lenses prescribed in our office have resulted in very positive outcomes.
 They are done close to home and usually at considerably less cost.